Map: Where Storm Benjamin is set to bring 75mph winds and heavy rain this week

 Deputy chief meteorologist Dan Harris said: “Low pressure moving across the south of the UK on Thursday will bring both a spell of heavy rain and areas of strong winds.”

-A yellow warning for wind stretches across the east of England, East Midlands, London and the South East, and Yorkshire and Humber from 9am on Thursday until midnight.
+Two alerts will also be in place from midnight for rain covering all of southern and eastern England, parts of southern Wales, the Midlands, and stretching up towards the north west.

+They will end at 6pm for all areas other than East Anglia and Lincolnshire, where an alert will stay in place until 9pm.

-An additional warning for wind covers parts of south-west England and western Wales from 4am to 6pm, with a risk of gales reaching 60mph along exposed coasts and headlands.
+And as Storm Benjamin moves from the English Channel across the UK, an additional warning for wind will cover parts of south-west England and western Wales from 6am to 3pm, with a risk of gales reaching 55mph along exposed coasts and headlands.

-The Met Office said: “Gusts of wind of 45 to 55mph can be expected widely, with 65mph possible near coasts.

-“There is a smaller chance that wind gusts of 65 to 75mph may develop for a time very locally, this most likely late morning and into the afternoon.”

 Cornwall, Devon, Somerset and parts of west Wales, including Swansea, Pembrokeshire and up to Anglesey, will be affected.